Digimon Story: Time Stranger Reveals New Combat Systems

 Each Digimon now has one of 16 personality types, which influence stat growth, learned skills, and Digivolution paths.

-While a Digimon’s personality is set when converted, it can be changed later through training or Digifarm items—allowing two of the same species to fill different combat roles.
+While a Digimon’s personality is set at conversion, it can later be changed through training or Digifarm items, letting the same species fill different combat roles.

 Agent Skills & Cross Arts